ML Definitions and Concepts

 For example, ML is not required if you can determine a target value by using simple rules, calculations, or predetermined steps that can be programmed without any data-driven learning.

-Use ML when:
+Use ML When:

 - The Complete ML Solution